 Beth first joined Project Rousseau as part of the 2015 Oxford summer internship.
 She was immediately drawn to the internship because it presented her with the opportunity to use her organization skills to make a difference and address educational inequality.
 Beth now focuses on our Broadening Horizons and Community Service pillars as she feels particularly strongly that these elements are key to our students' development.

 Beth recently graduated from Oxford University (BA Human Sciences) and in the future she hopes to have an impact in the education sector.
 Beth is a huge sports fanatic - she played varsity cricket, captained the college hockey team and also played netball, Eton fives and tennis.

 “There is reason to believe that people everywhere can lift themselves up, but they have to be given tools to do so.
 We can only open doors so that they can walk through them.” - Jacqueline Novogratz

 Having spent many summers as a camp counselor, Alycia was excited by the opportunity to continue working with youth when a Project Rousseau chapter started at Vanderbilt in 2014.
 She was inspired by the way Project Rousseau was opening doors for its students with its multitude of programs, and became a proud mentor and later, chapter president.

 Alycia graduated from Vanderbilt University with majors in Political Science and Human and Organizational Development.
 On campus, she was also involved in Vanderbilt Social Ventures and served on the executive board of her sorority.
-Alycia is particularly interested in comparative and international education, and is a firm believer in the power of education as a force of positive change in communities across the globe.
+Alycia is particularly interested in comparative and international education and is a firm believer in the power of education as a force of positive change in communities across the globe.